Yoshitsune1998/PWBG/COMMAND LIST.md

 > -show player number(1-10^5)

-* For Showing Quizes
+* For Showing Quizzes

-> -show quizes
+> -show quizzes

-* For Showing Quizes with specific word or value
+* For Showing Quizzes with specific word or value

 > -show quiz number(1-10^5)